takeAction/jekyll-now/_posts/2016-07-10-spring-struts2-mybatis-integration.md

 </bean>
 ```

-## In struts.xml, the value of action class should be bean id which declared in applicationContext.xml</strong></p>
+3. In struts.xml, the value of action class should be bean id which declared in applicationContext.xml

-## add struts2-spring-plugin, mybatis-spring jars in pom.xml
+4. add struts2-spring-plugin, mybatis-spring jars in pom.xml